tremo123/Ogar-unlimited/Newfeatures.md

 20. motherCellMassProtection: 1 , Stopping mothercells from being too big (0 to disable)
 21. motherCellMaxMass: 10000 ,Max mass of a mothercell
 22. botrespawn: If 1, bots automatically respawn (default), if 0, they dont respawn
+23. porportional: if 1, the game size will adjust to the amount of player.
+Can cause problems with veiwing borders
+24. other things i am too lazy

 ## OP